bert9bert/ParallelForest/README.md

 To-Do List
 ==========

-* Implement single-node splitting function
-	* Write test for case with >1 variables, with one test for a best split on not the first variable and one test for a best split on not the last variable
 * Implement decision tree growing in single-threading
 	* Implement recursive components and node pointing
 	* Implement grow function